 We encourage all nominators to watch a video on the life and legacy of Dr. Licona for more insight on the types of leaders, and leadership characteristics, we are looking to recognize through this award program.

-The award recipient will be offered the opportunity to designate a one-time $20,000 donation to support their nonprofit or another nonprofit working to improve the health of Coloradans.**
+The annual award recipient is honored in their home community and offered the opportunity to designate a one-time $20,000 donation to support their nonprofit or another nonprofit working to improve the health of Coloradans.**

 Dr. Virgilio Licona Community Health Leadership Award Recipients